PTToC12 min read·

 Push-to-Talk over Cellular (PTToC) brings radio-style instant voice to LTE and 5G networks.
 Here's how it works, where it wins versus LMR, and where it doesn't.

 A PTToC platform like ip³PTT runs as a cloud or on-prem media service.
 Each device — radio, app or LMR gateway — registers to the platform over LTE/5G.
-When a user keys up, audio is sent as IP packets to the platform, which fans it out to every device on that talkgroup with sub-second latency.
-GPS, presence and messaging ride the same data session.
+When a user keys up, audio is captured, compressed with a low-latency codec (typically AMR-WB or Opus), and streamed as IP packets to the platform.
+A media mixer fans that stream out to every device on the talkgroup with sub-second latency.
+Voice, GPS, presence and messaging all ride the same encrypted data session, so a single carrier connection carries the entire feature set.

-- Coverage: LMR is bounded by RF infrastructure.
-PTToC follows commercial cellular footprints — and with multi-carrier ip³eSIM, three carriers at once.
+• Coverage: LMR is bounded by RF infrastructure you own and maintain.
+PTToC follows commercial cellular footprints — and with multi-carrier ip³eSIM, three US Tier-1 carriers at once.

-- Data: LMR is voice-first; PTToC carries GPS, telemetry, multimedia and video natively.
+• Data: LMR is voice-first; PTToC natively carries GPS, telemetry, multimedia, video and integrations with sensors and cameras.

-- Spectrum: LMR requires licensed RF channels; PTToC uses the carrier's licensed spectrum.
+• Spectrum: LMR requires licensed RF channels and FCC coordination; PTToC uses the carrier's licensed spectrum with no per-agency licensing.

-- Interoperability: PTToC platforms can bridge into LMR via gateways, but the inverse is rarely true.
+• Interoperability: PTToC platforms bridge into LMR via gateways like InteliGate, but the inverse is rarely true.

 When LMR still wins